 2 – Pop Warner Cheerleading Competition: Typically the first week of December

 The cheerleading competition draws in a ton of cheerleading groups and their families to Orlando.
 Even if the completion is not hosted at Walt Disney World (in 2021 it was at Universal Studios), families are still in the area and will visit Walt Disney World.
-The parks and the resorts are typically full, and you are likely to hear various cheers at the resorts and even in the parks (until Disney helps to break it up a little).
+The parks and the resorts are busy with the large influx of visitors to Orlando.
 It is an affordable time to travel to Disney, but that first week could see an influx in guests.

 1 – Christmas Eve and Christmas: December 24th – December 25th